poudel-bibek/AI-Assignments/instructions.md

 ---
 ## How to create an explanation video?
   - Use the screen record feature on [Zoom](https://zoom.us/)
-  - Make sure you have "Picture in picture" i.e., you share both the screen and yourself talking from the webcam
+  - Make sure you have "Picture in picture" i.e., you share both the laptop screen and yourself talking from the webcam

 ---
 ## What to include in your explanation video?
-  - Minimum length: 3 minutes
+  - The minimum length of each explanation video is 3 minutes
-  - Content:
+  -
-  - Demo
+  - Please go through the demo [video]() for reference

 ---
 ## How to submit your explanation video?